-On staff at Pappageorge Haymes Partners (PH) since 1983, Ken is the firm’s most tenured associate.
+On staff at Pappageorge Haymes Partners (PH) since 1983, Ken is the firm’s most tenured partner.
 His experience and special expertise in designing and executing technically complex projects, particularly in the category of adaptive re-use and historic renovation, has earned industry-wide recognition for excellence.
 He has served as senior project architect on many highly acclaimed projects including; Infinite Apartments, Metropolitan Tower, the Buckingham Student Center, the Scottish Rite Cathedral, and the Pomeroy Apartments which attained LEED® Platinum certification.
 Ken’s work has been honored nation wide with such distinguished awards as; the J. Timothy Anderson Award for Historic Rehabilitation, the Richard H. Driehaus Foundation Preservation Award, the Urban Land Institute’s Vision Award for Historic Redevelopment and the Chicago Landmark Award for Preservation Excellence.

 Early in his career, Ken was a part of the original Donohue Studio Group in Printer’s Row founded by Harry Weese in 1977, after which he worked with many local architects and artists including; Holabird & Root, Ken Schroeder, Baus & Dring, Verginio Ferrari, and Robert Gordon.
 He also began a business performing as-built building surveys in support of Chicago area renovation projects.
 Later, he worked at H.S.
 Nachman & Associates as an engineering consultant specializing in electrical reconstruction and code compliance work before joining PH.